vvasabi/phpbb3-emoji/README.md

-## Convert emoji into HTML images for phpBB3
+# Convert emoji into HTML images for phpBB3

 This is a work in progress MOD for phpBB3 that converts iOS emojis into HTML images.
-This MOD is based on dpaanlka’s work published at: [https://www.phpbb.com/community/viewtopic.php?f=70&amp;t=2111155](https://www.phpbb.com/community/viewtopic.php?f=70&amp;t=2111155).
+This MOD is based on dpaanlka’s work posted on [phpBB forums](https://www.phpbb.com/community/viewtopic.php?f=70&amp;t=2111155).

-Emoji images are mostly from github/gemoji.
+Emoji images are mostly from [github/gemoji](https://github.com/github/gemoji).
 Any_SoftbankSMS.txt is from [Apple](http://opensource.apple.com/source/ICU/ICU-461.13/icuSources/data/translit/Any_SoftbankSMS.txt?txt).

-### Installation
+## Installation

-#### Update Database Schema to Support 4-Byte UTF-8
+### 1. Update Database Schema to Support 4-Byte UTF-8

 Instructions here are for MySQL only.
 To store 4-byte utf-8, MySQL version 5.5 and above is required.
-Change collation of phpbb_posts.post_text to utf8mb4_unicode_ci.
-Repeat this step for any other places, such as phpbb_forums.forum_desc, that may possibly hold emoji.
+Change collation of `phpbb_posts.post_text` to `utf8mb4_unicode_ci`.
+Repeat this step for any other places, such as `phpbb_forums.forum_desc`, that may possibly store emoji.

 Open `phpBB/includes/db/mysqli.php`, change: